-Grand Theft Auto V is an application designed by .
+Grand Theft Auto V is an app designed by .
 Grand Theft Auto V was first published on .
-Grand Theft Auto V is accessible on Steam.
-When a young street hustler, a retired bank robber and a terrifying psychopath find themselves entangled with some of the most frightening and deranged elements of the criminal underworld, the U.S. g...
+It is currently available on Steam.
+When a young street hustler, a retired bank robber and a terrifying psychopath find themselves entangled with some of the most frightening and deranged elements of the criminal underworld, the U.S. government and t...

 Grand Theft Auto V Review

-Grand Theft Auto V is an app designed by .
+Grand Theft Auto V is an app created by .
 Grand Theft Auto V was first published on .
-Grand Theft Auto V is currently available on Steam.
+It is currently available on the following platforms: Steam.

 When a young street hustler, a retired bank robber and a terrifying psychopath find themselves entangled with some of the most frightening and deranged elements of the criminal underworld, the U.S. government and the entertainment industry, they must pull off a series of dangerous heists to survive in a ruthless city in which they can trust nobody, least of all each other.